Blog

 • Use wealth screening to learn more about prospective donors and further segment.

-• Confidentially review prospects with your board to combine the wealth screening data with your board members’ personal knowledge to best identify major-gift donors.
+• Confidentially review prospects with your board to combine the wealth screening data with your board members’ personal knowledge to best identify major gift donors.

 Create Materials